Here is our review of the best trout lures for this year.

 How do you fish for trout with a spinner?

 It’s hard to be said in words, that’s why I included a video that demonstrates the whole process:

 I am afraid that this is the end of our guide for the best trout lures.
-Some final words to add is that you don’t want to forget matching your lure size with your targeted trout size.
+Some final words to add are that you don’t want to forget to match your lure size with your targeted trout size.
 Also, try to match the colour of the lure with the background and always try different colours and lures until you find out what actually works.